 This new lounge represents the return of a lounge for the airline at SFO.
 The Alaska Lounge SFO closed many years ago (at least seven years ago, I think), though the lounge at the time was basically a broom closet.

-The Alaska Lounge SFO will be opening in the summer of 2021.
-The nearly 10,000 square foot lounge will take over the former space of the American Admirals Club in Terminal 2.
+The Alaska Lounge SFO has opened as of August 31, 2021.
+The 9,200 square foot lounge has taken over the space of the former American Admirals Club in Terminal 2.
 It’s awesome to see this lounge finally open, and there are even some cool local amenities there that guests can look forward to.

-Anyone excited about the new Alaska Lounge SFO?
+Anyone plan on checking out the new Alaska Lounge SFO?